SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-20-362-0-Security-improvement-ignores-predefined-source-ports.md

 version: 1020.362.0
 ---

-The Lwm2m Agent can now be configured to ignore packets from specific source ports.
-By default, several popular UDP protocols ports are blocked.
+Security improvement for the LWM2M Agent to ignore packets from predefined source ports.